Chooses the optimal channel in poor communication conditions: a new UAV remote control system via 4G networks has been created at MAI

 The technical basis is a compact device weighing 360 grams with two independent 4G modems operating in parallel.
 This architecture allows you to automatically select the optimal data transmission channel depending on the signal quality and flight conditions, ensuring the stability of the communication channel even in conditions of variable network quality and when the device moves between base stations.
 The built-in computing platform manages the process of transmitting telemetry and video stream, minimizing delays and ensuring the continuity of the data transmission channel.

-The device operates under extreme temperature conditions — from minus 40 to plus 60°C. The voltage of the power consumed is from 12 to 60 V.
+The device operates in extreme temperature conditions — from minus 40 to plus 60°C. The voltage of the consumed power is from 12 to 60 V.

 Currently, the technology has been successfully tested.
 The development is fully ready for integration into domestic unmanned aerial systems and can be adapted to the specific requirements of industrial partners.